isabella232/media-analytics.en-1/help/media-collection-api/mc-api-ref/mc-api-events-req.md

 ## URI Parameter

-`sid`: Session ID returned from a [Sessions request.](../../media-collection-api/mc-api-ref/mc-api-sessions-req.md)
+`sid`: The session ID returned from a [Sessions request.](../../media-collection-api/mc-api-ref/mc-api-sessions-req.md)

 ## Request Body

-Must be JSON, must have the same structure as this sample request body:
+The request body must be JSON, and must have the same structure as this sample request body:

 ```
 {